All applications must be submitted online. Please review all application guidelines before you create an online application.

 4. Letters of Reference: Please register your recommenders under Step 5 of the application.
 The people you ask for references will be able to write more effective recommendations if they are familiar with your study plans and with The Esso Angolan Scholars Program.
 You can help them by providing each person with a copy of your application study objective and the scholarship program description.
 Reference letters are an important part of your application, so choose your referees wisely.

-5. Application Submission: You must submit your completed application for The Esso Angolan Scholars Program by October 15, 2013.
+5. Application Submission: You must submit your completed application for The Esso Angolan Scholars Program by (TBD).
 Applications must be completed online.

 Thank you for your interest in The Esso Angolan Scholars Program.
 Below are instructions for creating your online application.
 Please carefully review the Application Guidelines before logging on to the online application system.